Skip to main content

 Data model and use

-Asset management and data structureLocations, areas, labels, machine types and signals in a consistent structure for professionally usable industrial data.
+Asset management and data structureLocations, departments, labels, machine types, and signals organized in a consistent structure to provide production data that can be used for technical purposes.

-Semantic metadata modelDescribe and manage data streams, measured values, measurement units, data types and semantics in a comprehensible manner.
+Semantic metadata modelDescribe and manage data streams, measured values, units, data types, and their technical significance in a clear and understandable manner.

 APIs, dashboards and data explorationProvision for engineering, production, quality and own applications on the same platform basis.